AminaAzzmouri/skillfolio-backend/README.md

 - User authentication (register, login, logout, JWT)
 - Upload and manage certificates (PDF, with metadata: title, date, specialty)
 - CRUD for achievements
-- Link projects to certificates (with guided description form)
+- Link projects to certificates (with guided description form + auto-generated description from guided answers ✅)
 - Set and track learning goals (with deadlines, validations, and progress tracking ✅)
 - REST API endpoints for the frontend